MicrosoftDocs/cpp-docs/docs/standard-library/iomanip-functions.md

 ## <a name="iomanip_put_money"></a> `put_money`

-Inserts a monetary amount using the desired format into a stream.
+Inserts a monetary amount using the specified format into a stream.

 ```cpp
 template <class Money>